YeetAtTheBluWolf/Light-Switch/SECURITY.md

 ## Supported Versions

-There is no supported version until I can get a solid foundation for this project.
+Current supported version is 1.2.

 ## Reporting a Vulnerability